Aaron Sloman and David Vernon

 Working on that presentation made me realise that certain deceptively familiar words and phrases frequently used in this context (e.g. "robust". "flexible", "autonomous") appear not to need explanation because everyone understands them, whereas in fact they have obscure semantics that needs to be elucidated.
 Only then can we understand what the implications are for research targets.
 In particular, they need explanation and analysis if they are to be used to specify requirements and research goals, especially for publicly funded projects.

 First draft analyses are presented below.
-In the long term I would like to expand and clarify those analyses, and to provide many different examples to illustrate the points made.
+In the long term we would like to expand and clarify those analyses, and to provide many different examples to illustrate the points made.
 This will probably have to be a collaborative research activity.After a draft of this paper was written David Vernon drew my attention to the Software Engineering research literature on 'ilities' mentioned in a note below.

 Many of the words discussed below refer to what could be called "meta-requirements" (or possibly "schematic requirements").
 What that means is that none of the labels is directly associated with a set of criteria for meeting the implied requirements.
 For instance, the meaning of 'robust' does not specify features (whether physical properties or behaviours) that would justify the application of the label.
 Rather the meaning of such a word is more abstract.